onurqnel/MyCSJourney/src/content/posts/Probability.md

    $$
    P(A \cap B) = P(A) \cdot P(B|A) = \frac{1}{13} \cdot \frac{1}{17} = \frac{1}{221}
    $$

-This calculation reflects the dependency between events A and B.

----

 #### Differences Between Independent and Dependent Events